adlanier/securebank-work-sample/TECHNICAL_REPORT.md

 ##### Verification
 After implementing the updated password requirements, I verified the fix across all entry points:

-Backend Unit Tests (Jest):
+Automated Tests

-I added a dedicated test suite (auth.passwords.test.ts) confirming that the new passwordSchema behaves correctly.
+I added `auth.passwords.test.ts` confirming that the new passwordSchema behaves correctly.
 - Strong passwords (including minimum-length edge cases) are accepted.
 - Passwords missing required character classes (uppercase, lowercase, number, special) are rejected with the correct specific messages.
 - Weak or predictable passwords are rejected.